 So that leaves us back with what to do about the middle timeframe investing problem.

-Watch carefully where the mutual fund invests.
+Observe where the mutual fund invests.
 Few funds balance investments between cash, stocks, bonds and commodities.
-Funds that do this, and not being more than 25% invested in stocks, are extremely steady funds and good medium term investments.
+Funds that do this, and not being more than 25% invested in stocks, are incredibly steady funds and good medium-term investments.

-If we do have to go the mutual route then costs are a big factor.
-For every 1% that we pay a mutual fund will result in 20% to the fund managers over the medium time frame.
+If we do have to go the mutual route, then costs are a significant factor.
+For every 1% that we pay a mutual fund will result in 20% of the fund managers over the medium time frame.
 Look for a cost of around 0.5%, no more.
 Same goes for pension funds.